blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 **An example of _incompatible_, overlapping properties**:

-- Supertype `Person` contains the required properties `Name` and `Age`
+- Supertype `Person` contains the required properties `name` and `age`
-- Supertype `Superhero` contains the required property `Superpower` and an array of `Name`s
+- Supertype `Superhero` contains the required property `superpower` and an array of `name`s

-In this example, the array of `Name`s on the `Superhero` type would not be compatible with the required `Name` property of `Person`, which means that the two types cannot be supertypes together.
+In this example, the array of `name`s on the `Superhero` type would not be compatible with the required `name` property of `Person`, which means that the two types cannot be supertypes together.

 ## Additional properties on types

 In the proposed [Versioning RFC](./0408-versioning-types.md) for the type system, having `{ "additionalProperties": false }` for all schemas is an assumption made for determining type compatibility, which means that any supertype will not validate against a subtype that adds properties if it receives all properties of a subtype instance.
-For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `Occupation` property is not present on `Person`).
+For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `occupation` property is not present on `Person`).

 The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.